andre1M/continuous-control/REPORT.md

 ## Results

 Agent score evolution during training is given in the figure below.
+It took the agent 366 episodes to solve the task (to reach an average reward of 30 or higher over the last 100 episodes).
 See [REEDME](README.md) for trained agent visualization.

 ![Score][image3]